The Explorer Challenge

 • Provide a set of realistic goals that can be achieved within a defined time period.

-Opportunity for members of the campus community to share ideas, develop projects, and build teams.
-Facilitated by the University Innovation Council.
+• Opportunity for campus community to share project ideas, and build teams

 One-page summary AND slide-deck required for pitch consideration.

 Please download a copy of these templates.
-When finished, save as "2.0summary_lastname" and "2.0slides_lastname" then email to innovation@marquette.edu by Thursday, March 27, 11:59 PM
+When finished, save as "lastname_explorerchallenge_summary" and "lastname_explorerchallenge_slides" then email to innovation@marquette.edu by Wednesday, March 25, 2026, 5 PM.

 Explorer Challenge Stats